Naltrexone is a medication used in medication-assisted treatment (MAT) to treat both opioid and alcohol use disorders.

 Naltrexone for Opioid Use Disorders

 When used as a treatment for alcohol dependency, naltrexone blocks the euphoric effects and feelings of intoxication.
-This allows people with alcohol addiction to reduce their drinking behaviors enough to remain motivated to stay in treatment and avoid relapses.
-Naltrexone is not addictive nor does it react adversely with alcohol.
+This allows people with alcohol addiction to stop or reduce their drinking behaviors enough to remain motivated to stay in treatment and avoid relapses.
+Naltrexone is not addictive.

 Long-term naltrexone therapy extending beyond three months is considered most effective by researchers, and therapy may also be used indefinitely.
 Learn more about alcohol use disorders.